Fred Newman (philosopher)

-Frederick Delano Newman (June 17, 1935 – July 3, 2011) was an American philosopher, psychotherapist, playwright, and political activist and the creator of a therapeutic modality, Social Therapy.
+Frederick Delano Newman (June 17, 1935 – July 3, 2011) was an American psychotherapist and left-wing political activist.

+Newman and Lois Holzman created a therapeutic modality, Social Therapy.
+Newman insisted "that there was nothing wrong with psychotherapists having sex with patients".

+Along with Lenora Fulani, Newman controlled several socialist and progressive political, therapy, and dramatic collective groups across the USA.
+These groups promoted "friendosexuality", which encouraged members to sleep with each other.
+Newman strongly objected to the classification of these groups as a "cult", and argued that "there is no such thing as a cult".

+Because Newman's organizations frequently changed names, followers of Newman have been called Newmanites or the Newman Tendency.

-Early life
+Personal life

-Born in 1935 in New York City's The Bronx, Newman grew up in a working-class neighborhood.
+Newman was born in 1935 in The Bronx of New York City.
+Newman grew up in a working-class neighborhood.
 He served in the US Army, including a stint in Korea.
 Then, he attended the City College of New York under the GI Bill.
-He earned a Ph.D. in analytic philosophy and in foundations of mathematics from Stanford University in 1962.
-After his graduate work at Stanford, Newman taught at several colleges and universities in the 1960s, including the City College of New York, Knox College, Case Western Reserve University, and Antioch College.
+In 1962, he earned a Ph.D. in analytic philosophy and in foundations of mathematics from Stanford University.
+Newman taught at several colleges and universities in the 1960s, including the City College of New York, Knox College, Case Western Reserve University, and Antioch College.